pixee/upload-tool-results-action/README.md

 SonarQube analysis will be followed by a step that applies the SonarQube Quality Gate.
 The `pixee/upload-tool-results-action` should follow the SonarQube Quality Gate.
-The workflow should be configured to run the `pixee/upload-tool-results-action` step, regardless of the outcome of the quality gate, so that Pixeebot may fix the issues preventing the quality gate from passing.
+The workflow should be configured to run the `pixee/upload-tool-results-action` step regardless of the outcome of the quality gate, so that Pixeebot may fix the issues preventing the quality gate from passing.